natansh25/MVVM_MovieApp/README.md

 ## Features

 With the app, you can:
-* Discover the most popular or most rated movies
+* Explore the most popular and top rated movies.
+* Mark as favorite any movie for easy access in the future.
+* Watch movie trailers.
-* View movie details
+* Read movie reviews.
+* Main movie information as well as cached images stored in a local database so you can browse it even offline.

 ## How to Work with the Source